 Tidal waters can become polluted and beaches can be eroded when pipes or culverts discharge directly onto the beach.
 Point sources of discharge from private property directly onto the beach are prohibited.
 This prohibition includes drainage collected from parking lots or other paved surfaces and stormwater from the roofs of buildings.
-Point sources of discharge from private property that were in lawful existence as of leffective date of this section] must be eliminated within 36 months.
+Point sources of discharge from private property that were in lawful existence as of April 18, 2005, must be eliminated within 36 months.